LukeG91/fullstack-iTunes-search-project/README.md

-# Welcome to my full stack project that connects to the iTunes media search API and displays informationrelating to the typeof media that the user searches for:
+# Welcome to my full stack project that connects to the iTunes media search API and displays information relating to the type of media that the user searches for:

 ### How to use the app: